robomq/robomq.io/docs/STOMP.md

 ### Prerequisite
 The PHP library we use for this example can be found at <http://php.net/manual/en/book.stomp.php>.
-It supports STOMP version 1.0.
+It supports STOMP version 1.0 and 1.1.

 This library depends on OpenSSL, so first ensure that your have OpenSSL installed.
 Download the library from <http://pecl.php.net/package/stomp> and uncompress the tarball, enter `stomp-x.x.x/` and install it by